 If you feel overwhelmed by the demands of the constant chase and rush, that our society at times demands of us, then I encourage you to devote 15 minutes of your rushed day, and listen to Pico, and then reflect, in silence.

 During Leonard Cohen’s five year stay at a Zen monastery, he wrote the poems for his book: The Book of Longing, and he was also joined for a while by Pico Iyer, who writes in his book the Art of Stillness, that Cohen’s “name in the monastery, Jikan, referred to the silence between two thoughts.”
-It is worth stopping what you are doing and be invited into his (Cohen’) world of beauty, women, and lonesome hours.
+It is worth stopping what you are doing and be invited into his (Cohen’s) world of beauty, women, and lonesome hours.
 It is an emotional journey, honest and direct, still, and sometimes lost.

 Decades before the Benedictine monk David Steindl-Rast, sat contemplating on how we came to lose our ability to relax and be, and how it could be reclaimed.
-The very institutions of learning, were once intended as a mecca of “leisure” and contemplative activity, presently prepare us for a lifetime of industrialized conformity.
+The very institutions of learning, that were once intended as a mecca of “leisure” and contemplative activity, presently prepare us for a lifetime of industrialized conformity.

-Josef Pieper (German Philosopher May 4, 1904–November 6, 1997) on his model most of the three types of work: work as activity, work as effort, and work as social contribution, and how against the contrast of each a different core aspect of leisure is revealed.
+Josef Pieper (German Philosopher May 4, 1904–November 6, 1997) on his model of the three types of work: work as activity, work as effort, and work as social contribution, and how against the contrast of each a different core aspect of leisure is revealed.

 Against the exclusiveness of the paradigm of work as activity